TypeErrorDev/FSJS-4-GameShow-App/README.md

 # FSJS-4-GameShow-App

 ## Description

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Table of contents
+This application is called the "Phrase Hunter".
+It is a game where the user tries to guess a phrase by selecting letters from an onscreen keyboard.
+The user has 5 chances to guess the phrase.
+If the user guesses the phrase before the 5 chances are up, the user wins.
+If the user does not guess the phrase before the 5 chances are up, the user loses.
+The user can also use the "Start Game" button to start a new game.## Table of contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)